Relationship Advice Tips from Dr. Jeanette Raymond, Ph.D.

 What if you could handle the verbal abuse directed at you without buying into the awful things your loved one was accusing you of?

-It’s entirely possible if you follow Petra’s lead in taking back the authority and power she had unconsciously given to her partner Gerry.
+It’s entirely possible if you follow Petra’s lead in taking back the authority and power she had unconsciously given to her partner Gerry that you too can feel strong and validated.

 Tired and burdened with work problems Petra came home one Friday night to face a barrage of insults from her angry and disgruntled partner.
 Gerry accused her of not making meals for the family and dumping a load of chores on his overworked shoulders-as usual!